President Obama visits, CMU grabs spotlight

 It was no accident that President Barack Obama chose CMU to co-host a major conference capping eight years of advocacy for science, technology and innovation.
 Speaking in the Cohon University Center during his fifth visit to Carnegie Mellon, he told 700 leaders in academia, industry and government that Pittsburgh is the home to transformational technologies such as artificial intelligence and robotics, not to mention world-class universities.
 He even gave a shout-out to the CMU-sponsored robotics club “Girls of Steel.”

-Marketing & Communications played a central role as CMU planned and executed the ambitious White House Frontiers Conference with the University of Pittsburgh and the White House.
-In just six weeks, M&C provided guidance on content, spearheaded communications efforts, built key messages and visuals essential to telling our stories, and provided an inspirational experience to a captive, relevant audience.
+University Communications & Marketing played a central role as CMU planned and executed the ambitious White House Frontiers Conference with the University of Pittsburgh and the White House.
+In just six weeks, UCM provided guidance on content, spearheaded communications efforts, built key messages and visuals essential to telling our stories, and provided an inspirational experience to a captive, relevant audience.

 Success by the numbers